ga4gh/vrs/docs/source/impl-guide/example.rst

 In this example, we will use a :ref:`sequence-location`, which is composed of a sequence identifier and a :ref:`SimpleInterval`.

-In VR, all identifiers are a |CURIE|.
+In VRS, all identifiers are a |CURIE|.
 Therefore, NC_000013.11 MUST be written as the string ``refseq:NC_000013.11`` to make explicit that this sequence is from `RefSeq
 <https://www.ncbi.nlm.nih.gov/refseq/>`__ .
 VRS does not restrict